onichandame/react-avatar-crop/README.md

 # Note

-This component is purely created for my own convenience.
-As all the existing avatar croppers do not offer all of the following functions:
+This component is purely created for my own convenience, as none of the existing avatar croppers offers all of the following functions:

 1. move on drag
 2. zoom by touch and wheel